patelrohanv/patelrohanv.blog/posts/dva-c01-studying-sqs.md

   * does not affect the delay of messages already in the queue, only new ones - standard queues
   * does affect the delay of messages already in the queue - FIFO queues
+* messages in the Delay Queue remain invisible for the delay period (0-900sec)
 * When to use:

   * large, distributed applications that need a delay in processing